Chart Color Schemes

 Valentine - Eleebana has below-average health outcomes, with common conditions more prevalent than average across both younger and older age groups.

-Approximately 55% (~6,945 people) have private health cover, which is very high compared to other areas.
+Approximately 55% (~6,945 people) of the population has private health cover, a rate significantly higher than the state average.
 The most common medical conditions are arthritis (9.5%) and asthma (8.1%).
-A total of 66.1% declared themselves completely clear of medical ailments, higher than the Rest of NSW's 62.6%.
-The area has a higher proportion of seniors aged 65 and over at 23.3% (2,923 people), compared to the Rest of NSW's 21.4%.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+Notably, 66.1% of residents report being completely free of medical ailments compared to the Rest of NSW's 62.6%.
+The area has a higher proportion of seniors aged 65 and over at 23.3% (2,923 people) compared to the Rest of NSW's 21.4%.
+Despite this, health outcomes among seniors in Valentine - Eleebana are above average, performing better than the general population in various health metrics.

 Frequently Asked Questions - Health